Synthesis of Binary-Input Multi-Valued Output Optical Cascades for Reversible and Quantum Technologies: Introduction

 Furthermore, multivalued logic is said to be the best solution in future all-optical signal processing systems as it can increase the data-carrying capacities, large information storage, and high-speed arithmetical operations [\ref{7}].
-With recent emerging technologies such as Rigetti Aspen, multivalued computers are now practical as seen in [\ref{30}].
+With recent emerging technologies such as Rigetti Aspen, multivalued computers are becoming practical as seen in [\ref{30}].
 It has already been shown that multivalued logic can efficiently be applied to various optical computation solutions by using the polarization states of light along with its presence or absence [\ref{48}, \ref{49}, \ref{54}, \ref{55}].
-Our methodology is designed for optical technologies and not for other technologies such as superconducting.
+Our methodology is designed for optical quantum and non-quantum technologies, not non-optical technologies.

-Potentially, there exist four types of optical reversible or optical reversible quantum functions: (1) Functions with binary input and binary output (2) Functions with binary input and multivalued output (3) Functions with multivalued input and binary output (4) Functions with multivalued input and multivalued output.
+Potentially, there exist four types of optical reversible or optical reversible quantum circuits: (1) Functions with binary input and binary output (2) Functions with binary input and multivalued output (3) Functions with multivalued input and binary output (4) Functions with multivalued input and multivalued output.
 Several authors have addressed the problem of minimizing quantum circuits with binary inputs and binary outputs, such as [\ref{1}, \ref{3}-\ref{6}] to list just a few.
-There also exist a few methods to synthesize functions with multivalued input and binary or multivalued output [\ref{17}-\ref{19}, \ref{44}].
+There also exist a few methods to synthesize functions with multivalued input and binary or multivalued output [\ref{17}-\ref{19}, \ref{44}, \ref{5}].
 These methodologies were for non-optical technologies.

-However, quantum circuits with binary input and multivalued output are the least commonly studied but are the focus of this paper.
+However, circuits with binary input and multivalued output are the least commonly studied but are the focus of this paper.
 There is currently no research on the circuit realization of binary input and multivalued output quantum circuits, particularly for optical technologies.
 We demonstrate our group theory-based methodology using quantum circuits with binary inputs and 3, 5, or 7 output values, but our method can be easily extended to other radices of functions.
 Group theory was previously used to design cascade circuits in [\ref{2}, \ref{9}, \ref{10}, \ref{16}].